What is One voucher?

 The future of One voucher

-Because of the issues that were mentioned earlier, the One voucher functionality will be made obsolete.
-However, because there are functional gaps that depend on this functionality, the functionality won't become obsolete all at one time.
+Because of the issues that can occur when One voucher is used, this functionality will eventually be deprecated.
+However, because there are functional gaps that depend on this functionality, the deprecation won't occur all at once.
 Instead, the following schedule will be used:

-Spring 2018 release – By default, the functionality will be turned off by default through the Allow multiple transactions within one voucher parameter on the General tab of the General ledger parameters page.
-However, you can turn the functionality on if your organization has a scenario that falls into one of the functional gaps that are listed later in this topic.
+Spring 2018 release – This functionality was turned off by default through the Allow multiple transactions within one voucher parameter on the General tab of the General ledger parameters page.
+However, you can turn it back on if your organization has a scenario that falls into one of the functional gaps that are listed later in this topic.

-- If customers have a business scenario that doesn't require One voucher, they shouldn't turn the functionality on.
-Microsoft won't fix "bugs" in the areas that are identified later in this topic if this functionality is used even though another solution exists.
+- If your business scenario doesn't require One voucher, we recommend that you leave the functionality turned off.
+If you use it even though another solution exists, Microsoft won't fix "bugs" in the areas that are identified later in this topic.

-- Stop using One voucher for integrations into Microsoft Dynamics 365 for Finance and Operations, unless the functionality is required for one of the functional gaps.
+- We recommend that you stop using One voucher for integrations, unless you require the functionality for one of the documented functional gaps.

 Why use One voucher?